irfanhakim-as/linux-wiki/topics/gpg.md

     gpg --list-secret-keys --keyid-format long
     ```

-3. From this output, locate our GPG key and take note of the row containing the secret key value denoted by `sec`:
+3. From the given output, locate our GPG key and take note of the row containing its corresponding secret key denoted by the abbreviation `sec`.
+For example:

     ```
     sec   ed25519/1H89FHO4MGAJTJ9Z 2024-04-07 [SC] [expires: 2025-04-07]